Flow Assurance

 Wax Appearance Temperature — Engineering Fundamentals

-Wax chemistry, Won and Pedersen models, lab measurement, and mitigation strategies.
+Wax chemistry, the Won and Pedersen models, lab measurement, and mitigation strategies.

 1. Wax chemistry